kannans89/RustRepo/20_Modules/20_Modules.md

 ```

-- Now to consume this library we need to create another project.Let us call project as **movie-lib-test** create this in same root of **movie-lib**.
-This project should have main method as this will be hosting the library.
-The folder structre is as shown.
+### Step 6: Create another folder **movie-lib-test** in the MovieAPP folder.
+Create a Cargo.toml file and the src folder.
+This project should have main method as this is a binary crate which will consume the library crate created previously.
+The folder structre will be  as shown.

 ```rust
   movie-lib // already completed